d-e-s-o/git-hook-copyright/git-hook-copyright/README.md

 ``$ git config --global copyright.policy pad``

+The policy defines how to normalize a copyright header.
+However, scenarios are possible where making automated changes to the the to-be-committed files is not desired.

+To that end, the hook supports "actions".
+Three different actions exist:
+'fixup' (the default), 'check', and 'warn'.
+Using the 'fixup' action the files are modified in-place.
+If 'check' is active then files will only be checked for deficiencies and, if a problem is detected, an error is raised.
+If the 'warn' action is in use then a message will be printed upon a commit with a file that's copyright headers do need update but the commit will proceed.

+Actions can be configured similarly to the policy:

+``$ git config --global copyright.action check``

+This command would cause the hook to check if all files to commit contain properly normalized copyright headers and error out if that is not the case.

 By default, the ``git`` pre-commit hook asserts that each file that is to be committed contains a copyright header.
 If that is not the case, an error is raised and the commit fails (or some other action is taken, as